Category: Nutritional Supplement Guides

 Risk Factor Description

-Drug Interactions Potential interactions with anti-TB medications, altering efficacy or increasing side effects.
+Drug Interactions Potential interactions with lupus medications, affecting efficacy and side effects.

 Conclusion